 Place of Birth: Oakville, Ontario

-Place of Employment: Director of Research, Dance Collection Danse
+Place of Employment: Director of Collections and Research, Dance Collection Danse

 CC: What brought you to dance?

 AB: When I was seven years old, my mother signed me up for ballet, tap and jazz lessons in Woodstock, Ontario, with the Errington Graham Dance Studio.
 My mother and I had previously taken a dance fitness class together, and she probably noticed how much I enjoyed it.